 4) The Transfer RNA molecules: t-RNA hunts around the cell for specific amino acids.
 There are about 60 different kinds of t-RNA and each kind hunts down a particular one of the 20 amino acids used by the genetic code.
 (Multiple different t-RNAs can hunt for the same amino acid.)
 Each t-RNA is also coded with three RNA markers (kind of like a bar code) which identify it so that a ribosome can figure out what kind of amino acid it is supposed to be carrying.

 5) The Ribosomes r-RNA: Ribosomes (Detailed image at left), whose structure includes more than fifty different proteins in addition to their RNA, are tiny nano-tech numerically-controlled molecular assembly machines.
 They take individual amino acids (sorted and delivered to them by t-RNA molecules), select the correct ones (using the pattern supplied by m-RNA molecules and the "bar codes" on the t-RNA), align them (using little alignment jigs), then connect them together into a chain (driving away water molecules, that would inhibit chemical bonding, by hitting them with tiny little hammers that fly back and forth at about 10 or 20 times a second), and finally check for errors (discarding incorrectly assembled amino-acid protein chains).
 These tiny machines are powered by ATP molecules which prokaryotes produce directly in their cell wall and cytosol.
-In other types of cells (called eukaryotes), this ATP is produced in a different piece of chemical machinery called mitochondria (which have there own slightly different DNA and genetic code).
+In other types of cells (called eukaryotes), this ATP is produced in a different piece of chemical machinery called mitochondria (which have their own slightly different DNA and genetic code).
 Prokaryotes do not have mitochondria.
 This is how Ribosomes produce the many different kinds of proteins, including RNA Polymerase (see #2 above) and the 50 or so different proteins which they themselves require.

 That's just a tiny bit of the automated CNC chemical factory that is part of every "living" prokaryotic cell.
 Remove or damage any part in this critical loop and the cell won't work.
 Give it DNA that doesn't contain the correct templates to produce every one of these machines and the cell won't work.
 Is it possible to come up with a simpler set of machines that can perform a bootstrap function?
 How difficult might that be?